 If the proposed improvements at the WWTP are not performed process equipment that has not already been upgraded will continue to be operated beyond their useful life.
 Operational problems caused by inefficient equipment and breakdowns of aging equipment.
 If collection system improvements are not performed then the existing system components will continue to be operated.
 Lift station vacuum pumps will continue to be operated at a lower efficiency and with significantly greater maintenance requirements than the submersible pumps that the Village intends to replace them with.
-Force main on June Drive will continue to operate with insufficient capacity and history of broken force main repairs will continue to be required to be performed.
+Force main on June Drive will continue to be performed.
 Sewer interceptor along the Farnum drain will continue to suffer breaks and blockages requiring additional maintenance operations and expenses.